No Products in the Cart

 Menopause often brings symptoms like hot flashes and night sweats, which can disrupt sleep and cause discomfort.
 Weighted blankets can help by providing a comforting, even pressure that regulates body temperature and promotes relaxation.
 This can lead to better sleep quality and reduced discomfort during menopause.

-Weighted blankets can be a part of managing OCD symptoms.
+Weighted blankets can be part of managing OCD symptoms.
 The gentle, consistent pressure they provide creates a sense of security and can reduce anxiety.
 This can be particularly helpful in calming obsessive thoughts and reducing compulsive behaviors associated with OCD.

 Weighted blankets can stimulate the production of serotonin, a neurotransmitter that contributes to feelings of well-being and relaxation.
 The deep touch pressure from the blanket may trigger the release of serotonin, leading to an improved mood and reduced stress.